 The Cubs become the first National League team to win a Fall Classic contest since 1926 when the Redbirds beat New York in Game 7.
 Chicago breaks the Senior Circuit's ten-game World Series skid in Game 3 with a 3-1 victory over Philadelphia at Shibe Park.

-In Game 6 of the Fall Classic, the Indians beat the Braves, 4-3 to win the World Series.
+In Game 6 of the Fall Classic, the Indians beat Boston at Braves Field, 4-3, to capture the team's second World Series title in franchise history.
 Bob Lemon gets the win with Gene Bearden pitching the final one and two-thirds innings to earn the save.

 In Game 4 of the World Series, Ken Boyer's sixth inning grand slam off Yankee starter Al Downing gives the Cardinals a 4-3 victory over the Yankees.
 The St. Louis third baseman is the second National Leaguer to hit a postseason bases-loaded round-tripper.